-IHPs are kept in a readily accessible place which all staff are aware of.
+IHPs or asthma/allergy cards are kept in a readily accessible place which all staff are aware of.

 11. Liability and indemnity

 The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.